davidtobar/ALAN/README.md

 Finally, when you complete the information of all tabs, save the configuration and you will be redirected to the login screen of the platform.

+**Additional notes:**

+ 1. The public directory needs permissions to write files as all subdirectories under it.
+ 2. Inside storage directory, logs directory and laravel.log file need all permissions.
+ 3. Inside storage/framework directory, sessions and views directories need all permissions too.

 ## License

 [MIT](https://github.com/elaniin/ALAN/blob/master/LICENSE)